seandavi/awesome-single-cell/README.md

 - [SLICER](https://github.com/jw156605/SLICER) - [R] - Selective Locally linear Inference of Cellular Expression Relationships (SLICER) algorithm for inferring cell trajectories.
 - [slingshot](https://github.com/kstreet13/slingshot) - [R] - Functions for identifying and characterizing continuous developmental trajectories in single-cell sequencing data.
 - [SPADE](http://www.nature.com/nprot/journal/v11/n7/full/nprot.2016.066.html) - [R] - Visualization and cellular hierarchy inference of single-cell data using SPADE.
+- [splatter](http://bioconductor.org/packages/splatter/) - [R] - Splatter is a package for the simulation of single-cell RNA sequencing count data.
+It provides a simple interface for creating complex simulations that are reproducible and well-documented.
 - [SPRING](https://github.com/AllonKleinLab/SPRING) - [matlab, javascript, python] - SPRING is a collection of pre-processing scripts and a web browser-based tool for visualizing and interacting with high dimensional data.
 SPRING was developed for single cell RNA-Seq data but can be applied more generally.
 - [switchde](http://github.com/kieranrcampbell/switchde) - [R] - Differential expression analysis across pseudotime.
 Identify genes that exhibit switch-like up or down regulation along single-cell trajectories along with where in the trajectory the regulation occurs.
 - [TraCeR](http://github.com/teichlab/tracer) - [python] - Reconstruction of T-Cell receptor sequences from single-cell RNA-seq data.